SimonDarksideJ/SimonDarksideJ.github.io/_posts/2025-08-23-Can you make a game with AI.md

 In short, we are still not there yet.
 Things have vastly improved and we now have "thinking" models that do not just spit out an answer, instead they review their answer against the requirements or whether it actually compiles before stopping and asking for praise.

-> [!NOTE]
-> About the only thing I really dislike at this moment is the AI's need to placate us, tell us what fantastic ideas we have or for pointing out something is dumb and how awesomely right we are.
+{% include admonition.html type="note" title="Stay on target!" body="About the only thing I really dislike at this moment is the AI's need to placate us, tell us what fantastic ideas we have or for pointing out something is dumb and how awesomely right we are.\n\nI explicitly turn that OFF in the Instructions, it is a sheer waste of tokens and resources generating all that (and it can go on QUITE a bit)" %}
->
-> I explicitly turn that OFF in the Instructions, it is a sheer waste of tokens and resources generating all that (and it can go on QUITE a bit)

 We still have to keep our guard up and check the homework of the AI as it is still 70% of the time (imho) still incorrect, or goes off on a tangent for its own benefit.